 The needed change cannot be pursued by governments, institutions or individuals in isolation, it requires a consolidated collective effort by all to change both production and consumption patterns.
 It requires a change in mindset, business culture and how we go about our daily life and business.

-Thriving Solutions aim to inspire and support individuals and institutions, societies to identify how they can contribute to this collective effort, to develop actionable strategies and roadmaps, and to implement measures that help us transition to sustainable, resilient and just pathways.
+Thriving Solutions aim to inspire and support individuals, institutions, societies identify how they can contribute to this collective effort, develop actionable strategies and roadmaps, and implement measures that help us transition to sustainable, resilient and just pathways.